What Are the Requirements and Rules of Practicing Law in the State of Georgia?

 Attorney vs. Lawyer

 Even though a person has earned a Juris Doctorate degree, they may never take or pass the bar exam.
 Some people differentiate a person who has attended law school and studies the law as a lawyer, while an attorney is someone who has attended law school, passed the bar and has the right to represent clients in court.
-However, as a general rule, the terms “lawyer” and “attorney” are interchangeable.
+However, as a general rule, the terms “lawyer” and “attorney” are generally interchangeable.

 Practice Area Specialization